spookybear0/spookybot/README.md

 ### Side note

-I'm looking for a name for the bot when I eventually get a seperate bot account for it.
+I'm looking for a name for the bot when I eventually get a separate bot account for it.
 I'm open to suggestions ;).